asllop/RunPack/runpack/TUTORIAL.md

 pack.dictionary.native("hello", hello_word);
 ```

-But we can also define data and defined words using Rust.
+But we can also create data and defined words using Rust.
 Data words are easy:

 ```rust
 pack.dictionary.data("my_num", Cell::Integer(101));